StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/install-from-custom-image-registry.md

    * For Amazon Elastic Kubernetes Service (EKS), use [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
    * For Azure Kubernetes Service (AKS), use [Azure Container Registry (ACR) \(azure.microsoft.com\)](https://azure.microsoft.com/en-us/products/container-registry/).
 2. Log in to both Docker image registries:
-   * StackState image registry - `docker login quay.io` - use the username and password provided by StackState.
+   * **StackState image registry** - `docker login quay.io` - use the username and password provided by StackState.
-   * Custom image registry - `docker login --username <USERNAME>  <REGISTRY_ADDRESS>`
+   * **Custom image registry** - `docker login --username <USERNAME>  <REGISTRY_ADDRESS>`
-3. Download the relevant script and use this to copy all the images used by the Helm chart to the new registry.
+3. Download the relevant script and use this to copy all images used by the Helm chart to the custom registry.
 Note that you will first need to make the downloaded script executable:
    * **StackState:** [stackstate/installation/copy_images.sh \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation "StackState Self-Hosted only")
    * **StackState Agent:** [stackstate-agent/installation/copy_images.sh \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-agent/installation/copy_images.sh)
    * For example:

       ```bash
       # make downloaded script executable
       chmod a+x copy_images.sh

       # download images to the custom image registry
       ./installation/copy_images.sh -d 57413481473.dkr.ecr.eu-west-1.amazonaws.com

       ```

     * The script will detect when an ECR registry is used and automatically create the required repositories.
 Most other registries will automatically create repositories when the first image is pushed to it.
     * The script has a dry-run option that can be activated with the `-t` flag.
 This will show the images that will be copied without actually copying them, for example: